 - As the team discusses each objective, note down all the primary arguments made in favor of and against it.

 At the end of each meeting, you must send out the documented minutes to all attendees via email.
 This way, if anything was left out, one of the attendees will point it out.
-It will also serve as a memory refresher.
+It will also serve as a memory refresher because it is practically impossible for a person to remember everything.
 In case the team needs to start the next meeting from where they left off this one.

 Record Minutes of the Meeting with FreJun